emmatunde/emmatunde/README.md

 - 👋 Hi, I’m @emmatunde
 - 👀 I’m interested in learning web development as part of my Journey to becoming a Devops Engineer
 - 🌱 I’m currently learning HTML, CSS and Javascipt
-- 💞️ I’m looking to collaborate on a newbee like me or an intermediate
+- 💞️ I’m looking to collaborate with a newbie like me or an intermediate willing to exchange Ideas and work on a project together.
 - 📫 You can reach me on my email eo.abodunrin@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: "Make is easy" is the ulterior motive behind every Innovation.
 You work hard to make thing easy for lazy people.